C-reactive protein

 • Allergy to blood anticoagulants (e.g., heparin), requiring alternative collection tubes

-Patients should inform their healthcare provider about medications they are taking, as drugs like corticosteroids may suppress CRP elevation and affect interpretation.
-Pregnant women or those with liver cirrhosis, due to abnormal CRP metabolism, require adjusted interpretation standards.
-Strenuous exercise within 24 hours before testing should be avoided, as exercise can temporarily elevate CRP levels.
+Patients should inform their healthcare provider about current medications, as steroids may suppress CRP elevation and affect interpretation.
+Pregnant women or patients with liver cirrhosis, due to altered CRP metabolism, require adjusted interpretation standards.
+Avoid vigorous exercise 24 hours before testing, as exercise can temporarily elevate CRP levels.

 Interactions with Other Treatments